lgsvl/lanefollowing/docs/How-to-create-a-simple-AD-stack.md

 ## Running ROS2 Node

-Once you have setup the rosbridge connection to LGSVL Simulator, you can launch your ROS node as follows:
+Once you have setup the rosbridge connection to SVL Simulator, you can launch your ROS node as follows:

 ```
 source /opt/ros/dashing/setup.bash